 - Melissa Campbell, Class of 2018, visited us from Optum, a unit of United Health Care.
 Melissa shared her experience of working as a Python programmer and software engineer.

 Are you an employer interested in hiring our students?
-To reach our undergrads, there are two ways: you can email the Chief Undergraduate Advisor or post your job to Handshake.
+To reach our undergrads, there are two ways: you can email the Chief Undergraduate Advisor, the department's career advisor, or post your job to Handshake.

 All students should join Handshake, which contains job and internship opportunities for UMass students and alumni.